webpagecoder/justified-image-layout/README.md

 # Justified Image Layout

 A Javascript class to create a justified image gallery.
 It is very similar to what can be seen on sites like Flickr.com.
+The justified images gallery is also responsive to sizing changes, if desired.

 ![justified-layout-screenshot](https://user-images.githubusercontent.com/115098866/196555029-7edb128d-530c-4b76-85f1-7a7715d75530.png)